 4. Is it myth or reality that Wesley's position was supported by Coke and Asbury on the American scene?

 5. And finally, was Wesley's influence on the ending of slavery truly significant, or is that myth?

 Brendlinger, Irv, "John Wesley and Slavery: Myth and Reality" (2006).
-Faculty Publications - College of Christian Studies.
+Faculty Publications - George Fox School of Theology.
 116.